 Auburn man charged with attempted murder of girlfriend

 Jun.
-18—AUBURN — Police charged a local man Friday with attempting to kill his girlfriend during a fight late Thursday night in their apartment on Ninth Street.
+19—AUBURN — Police charged a local man Friday with attempting to kill his girlfriend during a fight late Thursday night in their apartment on Ninth Street.

 The 47-year-old woman told police she and her boyfriend, Germaine Page, 42, had a physical altercation at 43 Ninth St. and that Page pointed a gun at her and fired a shot, missing her.
 She was able to flee the apartment through a window, according to police.